Analogy-LogViewer/Analogy.LogViewer/Analogy/DevExpress/README.md

 Analogy Log Viewer is using DevExpress User Controls for UI. in order to compile this code please download Version 19.1.9 from [DevExpress Site](https://www.devexpress.com/)

-The following dll are needed for compilations (put them in this folder or update Analogy project References):
+The following dll are needed for compilations:
 1. DevExpress.Charts.v19.1.Core.dll
 2. DevExpress.Data.v19.1.dll
 3. DevExpress.Images.v19.1.dll